nefarius/VDX/README.md

 - [HidCerberus.Srv](../../tree/master/HidCerberus.Srv) - a Windows Service handling white-listed processes for interaction with `HidGuardian`.
 - [HidCerberus.Lib](../../tree/master/HidCerberus.Lib) - a Windows user-mode library for interaction with `HidCerberus.Srv`.
 - [XnaGuardian](../../tree/master/XnaGuardian) - a Windows kernel-mode driver which introduces additional requests to common `XnaComposite` devices.
+- [XInputExtensions](../../tree/master/XInputExtensions) - a Windows user-mode library for interaction with the `XnaGuardian` driver.